 Excessive alcohol intake raises your risk of stroke.
 It appears that moderate alcohol intake actually reduces the risk.
 Moderate drinking may lower the risk of heart attack.
 Moderate drinking is one drink per day for women and two drinks per day for men.
 One drink equals 12 ounces of beer or 4 ounces of wine or 1 ounce of 100-proof spirits.
 In addition, alcohol may interfere with your medications.
-Talk to your doctor about whether or not you should drink alcohol.
+You do not have to start drinking to achieve the marginal benefits of alcohol.

 Life after stroke.
 American Stroke Association website.
 Available at: http://www.strokeassociation.org/STROKEORG/LifeAfterStroke/HealthyLivingAfterStroke/Healthy-Living-After-Stroke%5FUCM%5F308568%5FSubHomePage.jsp.
 Updated April 30, 2014.
 Accessed June 16, 2014.

-8/12/2014 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Steinke EE, Jaarsma T, et al. Sexual counseling for individuals with cardiovascular disease and their partners: a consensus document from the American Heart Association and the ESC Council on Cardiovascular Nursing and Applied Professions (CCNAP).
+8/12/2014 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T143427/Stroke-acute-management: Steinke EE, Jaarsma T, Baranson SA, et al. Sexual counseling for individuals with cardiovascular disease and their partners: a consensus document from the American Heart Association and the ESC Council on Cardiovascular Nursing and Applied Professions (CCNAP).
 Circulation.
 2013;128(18):2075-2096.